Electric locomotive: Europe

 Electrification is widespread in Europe, with electric multiple units commonly used for passenger trains.
 Due to higher density schedules, operating costs are more dominant with respect to the infrastructure costs than in the U.S. and electric locomotives have much lower operating costs than diesel.
 In addition, governments were motivated to electrify their railway networks due to coal shortages experienced during the First and Second World Wars.

 Diesel locomotives have less power compared to electric locomotives for the same weight and dimensions.
 For instance, the 2,200 kW of a modern British Rail Class 66 diesel locomotive was matched in 1927 by the electric SBB-CFF-FFS Ae 4/7 (2,300 kW), which is lighter.
 However, for low speeds, the tractive effort is more important than power.
-Diesel engines can be competitive for slow freight traffic (as it is common in Canada and the U.S.) but not for passenger or mixed passenger/freight traffic like on many European railway lines, especially where heavy freight trains must be run at comparatively high speeds (80 km/h or more).
+Diesel engines can be competitive for slow freight traffic (as it is common in Canada and the U.S.) but not for passenger or mixed passenger/freight traffic as on many European railway lines, especially where heavy freight trains must be run at comparatively high speeds (80 km/h or more).

 These factors led to high degrees of electrification in most European countries.
-In some countries, like Switzerland, even electric shunters are common and many private sidings are served by electric locomotives.
+In some countries, such as Switzerland, even electric shunters are common and many private sidings are served by electric locomotives.
 During World War II, when materials to build new electric locomotives were not available, Swiss Federal Railways installed electric heating elements in the boilers of some steam shunters, fed from the overhead supply, to deal with the shortage of imported coal.

 Recent political developments in many European countries to enhance public transit have led to another boost for electric traction.
 In addition, gaps in the unelectrified track are closed to avoid replacing electric locomotives by diesel for these sections.
 The necessary modernization and electrification of these lines are possible, due to the financing of the railway infrastructure by the state.

 British electric multiple units were first introduced in the 1890s, and current versions provide public transit and there are also a number of electric locomotive classes, such as: Class 76, Class 86, Class 87, Class 90, Class 91 and Class 92.